JoachimGoebgen/LEDStripLamp/README.md

 - Finally, load the ```/LEDStripLamp/Arduino-Keypad/Arduino-Keypad.ino``` onto your ESP8266-board, which will take inputs from your keypad.

 # Communication
-This section defines the message-formats sent via MQTT.
-Each message has its own topic.
+This section defines the message-formats sent via MQTT, each message has its own topic for the sake of modularity.

 ## COLOR Message
 The COLOR-msg makes the lamp change its colors to the specified values.
 It is published by the control-server after a preset is loaded (received PRESET-msg) or the color of one side is changed (received SIDECOLOR-msg).
 It is received by the Arduino connected to the WS281x-strip.